The finite frame property of some extensions of the pure logic of necessitation: Introduction

-In Section \ref{sec:ffp}, we prove that $\NRAmn$ is complete with respect to \accessible $\N$-frames.
+In Sections \ref{sec:ffp} and \ref{sec:ffp2}, we prove that $\NRAmn$ is complete with respect to \accessible $\N$-frames.
 Moreover, we prove the finite frame property of $\NRAmn$, that is, $\NRAmn$ is characterized by the class of all finite \accessible $\N$-frames.
+Section \ref{sec:ffp} is mainly devoted to the proof of the $n \geq 1$ case, and the proof of the $n=0$ case is given in Section \ref{sec:ffp2}.
 As a corollary to our proof, we obtain the decidability of $\NRAmn$.
 Finally, in Section \ref{sec:futurework}, we discuss future work.